-- Working with UK5G, Mobile UK and other bodies, continuing to make reliable expert information (from the UK Health Security Agency) readily available to residents and elected Members regarding concerns about health risks associated with 5G; - Continued collaboration with and learning from other leading areas, such as the West Midlands Combined Authority's WM5G unit, to explore barriers to mobile connectivity in greater depth and to trial and test solutions; - Specialist telecommunications planning resource to support deployment of both 4G and 5G; and - Helping operators to find alternative solutions in cases where planning applications are refused (or are likely to be refused).
+- Identifying and accessing public and private funding to support mobile infrastructure: - Working with UK5G, Mobile UK and other bodies, continuing to make reliable expert information (from the UK Health Security Agency) readily available to residents and elected Members regarding concerns about health risks associated with 5G; - Continued collaboration with and learning from other leading areas, such as the West Midlands Combined Authority's WM5G unit, to explore barriers to mobile connectivity in greater depth and to trial and test solutions; - Specialist telecommunications planning resource to support deployment of both 4G and 5G; and - Encouraging operators to engage early with the Local Planning Authorities to find the most appropriate solutions for new/upgraded sites, and helping operators to find alternative solutions in cases where planning applications are refused (or are likely to be refused).

-Policy X.2.3 Enable the use of council assets for hosting mobile infrastructure
+Policy X.2.3 Encourage the use of council assets for hosting mobile infrastructure

-- 1.23 By offering mobile operators the use of council-owned assets such as building roof-tops and street furniture we can both facilitate more rapid roll-outs of new mobile technology and minimise the adverse visual and street clutter impacts of new infrastructure.
-The Combined Authority will continue to support work to: - Ensure that future management arrangements for street lights allow flexibility for these assets to be used for hosting mobile infrastructure; - Work with the DCMS Digital Connectivity Infrastructure Accelerator (DCIA) pilots and learn lessons from these as to how best to make council-owned assets available for use by the mobile industry; - Identify council-owned assets, qualify them for appropriateness for hosting mobile infrastructure, and maintain a well-structured database of these assets; and - Develop the commercial model for offering the use of council-owned assets by mobile network operators at predictable and fair prices and terms.
+By offering mobile operators the use of council-owned assets such as building rooftops and street furniture we can both facilitate more rapid roll-outs of new mobile technology and minimise the adverse visual and street clutter impacts of new infrastructure.
+The Combined Authority will continue to:

+- Support councils' development of future management arrangements for street lights, allowing flexibility for these assets to be used for hosting mobile infrastructure; - Work with the DCMS Digital Connectivity Infrastructure Accelerator (DCIA) pilots and learn lessons from these as to how best to make council-owned assets available for use by the mobile industry; - Support councils to identify council-owned assets, qualify them for appropriateness for hosting mobile infrastructure, and maintain a well-structured database of these assets: and - Support the development of commercial models for offering the use of councilowned assets by mobile network operators at predictable and fair prices and terms.